Megan Waldrep

 You fill the days with handheld walks on the beach, hiking, and homemade Thai dinners while doing your best to ignore the imaginary clock ticking away moments until you have to say goodbye.

-The car behind me lays on its horn, jerking me out of my daydream and urging me towards the exit for arriving flights.
+The car behind lies on its horn, jerking me out of my daydream, urging me towards the exit for arriving flights.
 I can almost feel him waiting for me.
 Creeping closer and closer, I spot him.
 Shoulders relaxed, hands in pockets.
 He looks even better than I remember.
-The butterflies return, and thoughts of doubt surrounding the long-distance struggle disappear.
+The butterflies return, and the doubt surrounding the long-distance struggle disappears.

 I pull to the curb, shift the car into park, fling the door open, and step into his arms.
-Finally, with our faces inches away, we pause for a smile before that long-awaited kiss as he brushes my hair off my face and tells me how much I am missed.
+Finally, with our faces inches away, we pause for a smile before that long-awaited kiss.
+He brushes a strand of hair off my face and tells me how much I am missed.

 And just like that, we settle into us.
 And continue to dance right where we left off. 🐟